alemart/speedy-vision/README.md

 `Speedy.powerPreference: "default" | "low-power" | "high-performance"`

 The desired power preference for the WebGL context.
-This option can only be set before creating any pipelines.
-The browser may use this setting as a hint to impact rendering performance and battery life on mobile devices.
+This option should be set before creating any pipelines.
+The browser uses this setting as a hint to balance rendering performance and battery life (especially on mobile devices).
 Experimental.